 To reset the device, it must be connected to mains power and operating in idle state.
 Any vehicle connected to the device must be detached.
-The "reset" button is depressed for at least 60 seconds.
-The COMPACT is then reconnected and powered on.
+The "reset" button is depressed for at least 10 seconds.

 Only perform a hardware reset if so, instructed by customer support.
 As the COMPACT must be powered when resetting, take proper safety precautions when accessing the service panel to avoid electrical hazards.